zendesk/redux-api-status/docs/examples.md

 However, with any library this may change in the future, so instead of hard coding the strings yourself, functions are provided by this library to create the action type.

 These functions are:
+- beginType
 - successType
- - pendingType
- - failedType
+- failureType
 - cancelType

 Each take the ref as a parameter and return the action type.